 Hi!
-I'm a first-year CS PhD student studying machine learning at Stanford University, funded by a National Science Foundation Graduate Fellowship.
-I'm spending my first year rotating with Emma Brunskill, Percy Liang, and Chelsea Finn.
-I also spend one day a week applying machine learning to systems problems at Google Cloud.
+I'm a second-year CS PhD student studying machine learning at Stanford University, advised by Chelsea Finn.
+My research is funded by a National Science Foundation Graduate Fellowship.
+I also spend one day a week applying machine learning to systems problems at Google Research.
 Previously, I spent a year as a Google AI resident and before that, completed my master's (CS) and my undergraduate degrees (CS and math) at Stanford, advised by Percy Liang.

 You can reach me at [my first name][my last name]@cs.stanford.edu